emritcey/bouncingBalls/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

 ##### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+Click anywhere to get project started!

-Tes using the following script:
+Test using the following script:
 ##### `npm test`

 ## Technologies Used
-- JavaScript, React,
+- JavaScript, React, Jest & Enzyme

-## Final Thoughts

-I thought this was a very intThank you for the opportunity.